Estimated reading time: 4 minutes

 - Quantitative analysis (20%)

-Part II has 80 questions around 6 areas:
+Part II has 80 questions from 6 areas:

 - Market risk measurement and management (20%)